Bonyonte/phase1-project/README.md

 Requirement

-Access to a computer Access to internet A VS Code editor Fork to your computer and run JSON SERVER Go Back to the top
+Access to a computer
+Access to internet A VS Code editor
+Clone to your computer and run JSON SERVER Go Back to the top

 Technology Used